geyang/many-world/README.md

+## Specs and Documentation

+For up-to-date, live documentation, take a look at the [specs folder](specs).
+We use the library [`cmx-python`](https://github.com/cmx/cmx-python)  to generate markdown files like this, containing figures, automatically.

 ## To Develop

 Our research python modules need a proper `setup.py` file that installs the module.
 First clone this repository, then